 6. Be inclusive.
 Unless you’re making a presentation, don’t monopolize the conversation, and don’t allow anyone else to, either.
 Everyone involved in the call was invited for a reason, so give them time to voice their opinions.

 For audio calls, employees and job candidates should follow the conference call etiquette outlined above.
 If your call will involve video, here are some additional tips:

-1. Dress to impress.
+7. Dress to impress.
 Your attire should be consistent with what you would wear in a face-to-face meeting.
 Even if you’re at home, don’t shock meeting attendees with your brightly colored Hawaiian shirt.
+Don't wear job interview clothes that could kill your chances of getting hired.
 And don’t assume that only the top portion of your body will be seen.
 More than one individual has been embarrassed to find out later that attendees could see their boxer shorts.

-3. Silence is golden.
+9. Silence is golden.
 Even if the main focus is video, remember that your mike could pick up unwanted sounds, like children playing in the next room or TVs and radios playing in the background.
-Take the necessary steps, including muting the sound when necessary, to ensure that you’re remembered for your responses and not your Golden Retriever’s barking.
+Take the necessary steps, including muting the sound when necessary, to ensure that you’re remembered for your responses and not your golden retriever’s barking.